 Crocker Amazon Senior Apartments

 Crocker Amazon senior apartments has 36 affordable apartments for seniors with very low income.
 The residence, located in the outer Mission District, offers on-site and off-site senior support services including health screenings, visiting nurses, access to food bank and transportation.
 To live here, residents pay up to 30 percent of their adjusted gross income and must be selected by a lottery system to move in.

 The Valencia Gardens is a revitalization project, which razed dilapidated apartments in the Mission District in 2006 and built more than 200 new units, including 42 one-bedroom senior apartments in a separate building.
 The remainder of the apartments is intended for low-income families.
 With easy access to public transit, seniors can get around the city and feel independent in this community.
 The complex includes a computer/technology center, a community center, and landscaped gardens.

 Determining the right choice for senior residences in San Francisco will depend on the location, whether a residence accepts insurance or just private payment, and if the environment matches expectations.
 Visiting residences before making a decision will help provide a deeper understanding of the population, staff, amenities, layout, and location.

 The idea of a true community is highly valued at many of the residences, and most will host a bevy of activities on and off site.
 Talk with the staff to determine your needs.
 Talk to the residents or read testimonials online to discover the lifestyle and culture of a particular residence.

 Explore on Foot and Online

 San Francisco is a geographically small and easily navigable city with good public transportation.
 Residences encourage taking tours, asking questions and meeting residents.
-Use the Internet as a resource, but also get a physical feel for communities by taking a visit.
+Use the internet as a resource, but also get a physical feel for communities by making a visit.
 Take your time to make the right decision to find the perfect place to spend your Golden Years in the City by the Bay.